THE VESSEL

 Nearly all of the waters we sail in are well protected.
 Most people who are concerned about seasickness are pleasantly surprised that its not an issue for them on our trips.
 However, some of our trips involve making brief passages that can occasionally get rough enough to elicit this unfortunate gastronomic state.
 We recommend you speak with your doctor or pharmacist regarding appropriate motion sickness medication.
 In our experience for mild queasiness, the acupressure wrist bands, ginger tea or crystallized ginger (which we have on board), and staying above decks can be of great help.
 The good news is that after we’ve finished a rough passage, the seasickness disappears!

 Absolutely!
-We love having children on board.
+We love having children on board, and we also welcome seniors living in Anacortes.
 It can be a hugely educational experience for them.
 There are many activities to keep them occupied, and enough new and exiting experiences to keep them talking about their trip for a long time.
-We do, however, prefer that if your child is younger that 10 that the guest list is filled by your party alone.
+We do, however, prefer that if your child is younger that 10 then the guest list is filled by your party alone.

 It’s a cruise that includes a captain and crew/chef who take care of all shipboard duties including safe navigation, local knowledge of choice attractions, and meals and cleaning.
 You can do as much or as little as you like.
 We are at your service!